Danielgimel/gl-burgershot/gl-burgershot/README.md

 # gl-burgershot
-A Burgershot job make for QBCore framework, Made by - Glichy
+A Burgershot job made for QBCore framework, Made by - Glichy

 ## Dependencies :